ariannedee/python-data-structures/README.md

 In a terminal: `pip3 install jupyter numpy pandas`

-### 4. Run Jupyter
+### 4. Run the notebooks

+VS Code and PyCharm (Unified) are Python IDEs that can run notebooks.

-Navigate to your cloned or downloaded code, then run:
+Or, to run in Jupyter, navigate to your cloned or downloaded code, then run:

 - `$ jupyter-lab` to open the notebooks in Jupyter Lab in your browser; or
 - `$ jupyter notebook` to open the classic Jupyter Notebook